turbot/flowpipe-mod-azure-thrifty/network/docs/correct_one_network_nat_gateway_if_unused.md

-# Corect one Network NAT gateways if unused
+# Corect one Network NAT gateway if unused

 ## Overview